California Drunk Driving Collisions

 DUI Penalties and the Consequences of Drunk Driving

-In California, an individual is considered to be “under the influence” if their blood alcohol concentration is .08% or more.
+In California, an individual is considered to be “under the influence” if their blood alcohol concentration is .08 percent or more.
 Driving under the influence (DUI) is against the law.
 There are also additional laws that prohibit riding bikes and scooters while intoxicated, which are called boating under the influence (BUI).

 Blood Alcohol Concentration Limit